🎯 Bottom Line Up Front

 Key insight: Building a strong recovery narrative with comprehensive documentation and appropriate timing can improve rates by several table classes.

 Strategic preparation can significantly improve life insurance outcomes for those in recovery from anorexia.
-The key is demonstrating not just weight restoration but comprehensive recovery including psychological healing, lifestyle normalization, and sustained stability.
-Insurance companies want to see that recovery encompasses all aspects of life, not just meeting minimum weight criteria.
+The key is demonstrating not just weight restoration but comprehensive recovery, including psychological healing, lifestyle normalization, and sustained stability.
+Insurance companies want to see that recovery encompasses all aspects of life.
 This means documenting therapy engagement, nutritional rehabilitation, social reintegration, and return to normal activities.
-Many applicants can improve their rate classification by 2-4 tables through proper preparation and presentation.

 Pre-Application Preparation

-- Optimize timing: Wait for 3+ years of sustained recovery if possible
+- Optimize timing: Wait 3+ years if possible

 Creating a compelling recovery narrative includes obtaining detailed letters from your treatment team—psychiatrist, therapist, and physician—outlining your recovery journey, current stability, and positive prognosis.
-These letters should emphasize treatment compliance, insight development, and coping skill acquisition.
-Document life achievements during recovery such as educational accomplishments, career progression, or relationship milestones.
-If you’ve become involved in recovery advocacy or support groups, this demonstrates both stability and commitment to wellness.
-Consider creating a recovery timeline that clearly shows progression from illness through treatment to sustained recovery.
+Document life achievements during recovery, such as educational accomplishments or career progression.
+If you’ve become involved in recovery advocacy, this demonstrates both stability and commitment to wellness.

 Success Strategy

 Build your application around recovery strengths rather than just meeting minimum requirements.
-Apply through specialized brokers who can match you with insurers that have experience with eating disorder recovery.
+Apply through specialized brokers who can match you with insurers experienced with eating disorder recovery.
 Consider starting with a small policy to establish insurability, then applying for additional coverage as recovery time extends.
-Some carriers offer reconsideration after 2-3 years of continued stability.

 Alternative Coverage Options